valay-shah/MLH_Fall22/README.md

     python experiment.py --experiment config/reference.yaml
 ```

 ### Running an Experiment on NYU HPC Greene with SLURM
 First, clone the repository to `/scratch/$HOME`.
 Then, execute the following:
 ```bash
     sbatch slurm/train.sbatch config/reference.yaml
 ```
+where `slurm/train.sbatch` is the type of SLURM job and `config/reference.yaml` is the experiment YAML configuration.

 ## Experiment Configuration
 This section will explain the configuration for running experiments.